cmorace/python-fall-2022/README.md

 ![time](images/time.png)

+Note:

+- on 11/27, we will have two classes
+- the next APCS exam is on 1/08.
+We still need to reschedule this class
 # 11-13-2022

-## Mini Linux(Bash) Lesson
+## Check-in

 Is docker-desktop still not working?
-I would like us to work in the same environment if possible.
+It would be nice to work in the same environment if possible.

-Last Week
+Last week our environments for practicing Linux and C

 - Teacher using macOS or Ubuntu with Docker
 - Feng-Jun using Ubuntu with WSL (Windows Subsystem for Linux)
-- Eric is using git-bash and downloaded MinGW for GCC (can look into WSL)
+- Eric is using git-bash and downloaded MinGW

+## Mini Linux(Bash) Lesson

 ### The ~/.bashrc file